 Kentucky's Constiution requires the General Assembly to meet in Frankfort every year on the first Tuesday after the first Monday in January.
 In even-numbered years, there are not more than 60 legislative days.
 The session is required to end no later than April 15.
+The Legislature will be back in session January 8, 2019.

 The legislature consists of a House of Representatives and a Senate.
 Each bill that becomes law must be approved by both chambers.
 Kentucky has a part-time citizen legislature with members from diverese backgrounds and communities.
 All 138 members serve year-round as legislators, representing constituents, helping them solve problems, and studying new ideas.